Induction puzzles: Description

-In a variant of this puzzle, the prisoners know that there are 2 black hats and 2 white hats, and there is a wall in between A and B, yet the prisoners B, C & D can see who's in front of them i.e. D sees B, C and the wall, B sees the wall, and C sees B & the wall.
-(A again cannot be seen and is only there to wear one of the black hats.)
-How can they deduce the colours of all of them without communicating?

-Solution

-There are two cases: in the trivial case, two of the four prisoners wear the black hats.
-Each of the other two prisoners can see that one prisoner is wearing the off-colour hat.

-In the non-trivial case, two of the four prisoners wear hats of the same colour, while A and C wear the black hats.

-After a while, all four prisoners should be able to deduce that, because D and B were not able to state the colour of their own hat, A and C must be wearing the black hats.

-Five-Hat Variant

-Description

 In another variant, only three prisoners and five hats of known colours (in this example two black and three white) are involved.

 The three prisoners are ordered to stand in a straight line facing the front, with A in front and C at the back.
 They are told that there will be two black hats and three white hats.
 One hat is then put on each prisoner's head; each prisoner can only see the hats of the people in front of him and not on his own.
 The first prisoner that is able to announce the color of his hat correctly will be released.
 No communication between the prisoners is allowed.

 Solution

 Assume that A wears a black hat: